 The major concern in making date protein bars is to get a consistent texture in each batch of bars.
 It is almost impossible to get that consistency if you use dates instead of date paste in the bars.
 This is because dates have different levels of moisture; some dates are dry whereas others are wetter.

 The consistency and texture of date paste (and the resultant bar) depend highly on the type of dates used.
 Juicy dates typically deliver tacky date paste, while dried dates that are hard to touch, deliver a thick paste.
 Sayer and Medjool are examples of soft dates.

-Types of Date Paste Protein Bars
+What are different Types of Date Paste Protein Bars?